Jean-Kévin Augustin: Basel

+Motor Lublin

+On 21 March 2025, Augustin joined Ekstraklasa side Motor Lublin on a three-month deal, with an option for a further year.
+On 14 April, he made his debut as a substitute in a 1–2 loss to Lech Poznań.
+Augustin scored his first goal in his first start on 9 May 2025, opening the scoring in a 1–4 loss to Piast Gliwice.
+Five days later, during a match against Pogoń Szczecin, Augustin suffered an injury which would sideline him for several months; as a result, he was released by Motor at the end of his contract in June.

 International career

 Augustin is eligible for selection in both the France and Haiti national football teams.
 He played for the France under-19s in qualification for the 2016 UEFA European Under-19 Championship.
 There he scored five goals in six games, including a first-half hat-trick in a 9–0 win over Gibraltar in Dax on 9 October 2015.

 He was the top scorer with six goals and Player of the Tournament at the finals in Germany in July 2016.
 He scored in all three group matches, including a hat-trick in a 5–1 win over the Netherlands.
 In the final at the Rhein-Neckar-Arena, he opened a 4–0 win over Italy.
 He finished top scorer for France in the tournament ahead of strike partner Kylian Mbappe.

 Augustin was chosen for the under-20 team at the 2017 FIFA U-20 World Cup in South Korea.
 He scored four goals in as many games, including a penalty in the 2–1 quarter-final elimination by Italy on 1 June.
 In a group game against Vietnam, he scored twice in a 4–0 victory after missing a penalty by attempting a Panenka.

 In September 2018, France national under-21 football team Head Coach Sylvain Ripoll proclaimed that Augustin rejected a call up to the under-21 team due to muscle fatigue, the dispute with the Head Coach led to his 'non selection' for the national team, Augustin revealed in December 2019 that he had spoken to Ripoll and was available for selection for the national team and was hoping to make the France national football team for the 2020 Summer Olympics.